-Drawing lessons from the experience of various types of fiscal crises and their resolution, a number of countries have developed two institutional mechanisms that have proven to be of great value in strengthening public finance management systems.
-These are the Laws of Fiscal Responsibility
+In order to learn the lessons from the experience of various types of fiscal crises and their resolution, several countries have developed two institutional mechanisms that have proven to be of great value in strengthening public finance management systems.
+These are the Laws of Fiscal Responsibility, and the Independent Fiscal Councils79.
+Although the experience of this type of institution has initially occurred in developed countries, it now spreads beyond them, if not in form, at least in some of the basic functions80.

-Due to the requirements that the establishment of these institutions bring in terms of complementary capacities, there has been a certain reluctance to promote their establishment in underdeveloped countries.
-For example, it is argued that transparent enforcement of some of the precepts of a fiscal responsibility law requires a very strong and transparent national statistical service, free of manipulation, credible for all parties involved (Executive, Parliament, Civil Society, and other international partners).
-These services are lacking in environments in less developed countries such as Mozambique, and this is often used as an argument to point out the impossibility of a Fiscal Responsibility Law in this context.
+Due to the requirements that the establishment of these institutions bring in terms of complementary capacities, there has been a certain reluctance to promote their establishment in developing countries.
+For example, it is argued that transparent monitoring of the implementation of some provisions of a Fiscal Responsibility Law requires a very strong and transparent national statistical service, free of manipulation, credible for all parties involved (Executive, Parliament, Civil Society, and other international partners).
+However, these services are lacking in environments in less developed countries such as Mozambique, and this is often used as an argument to point out the impossibility of a Fiscal Responsibility Law in this context.

-In the case of the Independent Fiscal Council, resistance to its establishment in environments such as Mozambique has been justified by the supposed lack of experts with knowledge and experience of public finance management, who are both politically unattached and credible, so that their analyses, evaluations and opinions are accepted by society as a whole and by political groups, in particular those represented in Parliament.
+In the case of the Independent Fiscal Council, resistance to its establishment in environments such as Mozambique is justified by the supposed lack of technicians with knowledge and experience of public finance management who are both politically exempt and credible so that their analyses, evaluations and opinions are accepted by the society as a whole and by political groups in particular those represented in Parliament.

-My experience and knowledge of what is happening in many African countries (including in Mozambique) is that these arguments, although they have a certain degree of reality, are largely fallacious.
-This is not the place to develop my counter-argument, but suffice it to mention the following: in terms of the supply of statistical services and products, demand may force both quantity and quality to increase.
-And as for the scarcity of politically unattached and capable experts, my observation is that in most cases it is governments (the executive branches!) that reject and ostracize the most technically capable and politically unattached national citizens.
-Many African nationals shine abroad (both assisting or working for governments and working for international organizations), while at the same time in their countries they are excluded and / or considered incapable by their governments, often pushing them abroad looking for their professional validation, survival, and material and financial security.
+My experience and knowledge of what is happening in many African countries (including in Mozambique) is that these arguments, although with a certain amount of reality, are largely fallacious.
+This is not the place to develop my counterargument, but suffice it to note the following: with regard to the supply of statistical services and products, demand may force both quantity and quality to increase.
+And as for the scarcity of politically exempt and capable technicians, my observation is that in most cases it is the government (the executive branches!) that rejects and ostracizes the most technically capable and politically exempt national citizens.
+Many African nationals shine abroad (both assisting or working for governments and working for international organizations), while at the same time in their countries they are excluded and / or considered incapable by their governments, often pushing them out of the country looking for their professional valuation and survival and material and financial security.

-I therefore conclude that the establishment of modern and robust public finance management institutions in countries such as Mozambique is not a question of technical feasibility or scarcity of staff, but rather of the political will of governments (executives and their parliaments).
-If the will exists, the institutions I suggest below can be established, developed and play a very useful role in the strengthening of public finance management in Mozambique.
-The report of the Parliamentary Inquiry Commission on Hidden and Illegal Debts is rich in recommendations of legal aspects that must be improved to strengthen the management of public finances.
-It should constitute a basic input to be improved and incorporated into the Fiscal Responsibility Law and into the attributions of the Independent Fiscal Council of Mozambique.
+It concludes that the establishment of modern and robust public finance management institutions in countries such as Mozambique is not a question of technical feasibility or scarcity of staff, but rather of political will of governments (Executive and its parliaments).
+This willingness, of the institutions that I suggest below, can be established, developed and it is very useful for the strengthening of public finance management in Mozambique.
+The report of the Parliamentary Inquiry Commission on hidden and illegal debts has many recommendations of legal aspects that must be improved to strengthen the management of public finances.
+It should constitute a raw material to be improved and incorporated into the Fiscal Responsibility Law and the attributions of the Independent Fiscal Council of Mozambique.